ferdiUP/machine-learning/README.md

   - k-means
   - neuron network for clothes recognition (mnist picture data)
 - R scripts:
-  - vision-digit contains binomial regression & chisquare test on realistic medical data, digit classifier & Loglikelihood optimization
+  - vision-digit contains binomial regression & chisquare test on realistic medical data, digit classifier & Loglikelihood optimization.
+  - lm-ridge contains logistic regression on the obesity paradox dataset, confidence intervals and ridge regression.
+You can ask for the data and the worksheet at ferdinand.equilbey@etu.univ-poitiers.fr.

 Next Update : 07-08-2022